mdimranhossain/fingerprint/README.md

 ## Functionality

-- **Data Loading**: The application reads fingerprint data from a CSV file.
+- **Data Loading**: The application reads fingerprint data from data directory using reference from database.
 - **Model Training**: It trains a projection model using the loaded dataset.
 - **Age Prediction**: The model predicts fingerprint changes for specified ages.